Tavroswyn/StealthChangerDocs/docs/hardware/modular_dock.md

 ### Links
-Links can be used to tie the frame and base of the docks together to help with rigidity for hanging docks or when using [Stabilizers](#stabilizers).
-There are seperate links for each the frame and the base.
+Links can be used to tie the frame and base of the docks together to gain more rigidity for hanging docks or when using [Stabilizers](#stabilizers).
+There are seperate links pieces for the [Frame](#frame) and the [Base](#base).

-The links for the frame differ depending on whether your using 2020 or 1515 top and bottom pieces and whether you are using a wider tool or not.
-The links for the base are the same no matter the configuration.
+The links for the [Frame](#frame) differ depending on whether your using 2020 or 1515 top and bottom pieces and whether you are using a wider tool or not.
+The links for the [Base](#base) are the same no matter the configuration.

 | Links |
 | :-: |
 | ![Links](../assets/dock-links.png) |

 ### Stabilizers
 Stabilizers can be added to the first and last dock to help with rigidity for hanging docks.
-There are left and right brackets for 2020 and 1515 frames which mount on the top Y axis extrusions of the frame, spacers and a brace which connects to the outer docks.
+There are left and right brackets for 2020 and 1515 frames which mount on the top Y axis extrusions of the printer's frame, spacers and a brace which connects to the outer docks.

 !!! tip "Think ahead"
     * There are different versions of the brace depending on the combination of pieces chosen to build the dock.
 Make sure to get the correct version.